Thrillophilia Review: Anjali’s Year-End Rewind with Sunsets & Surprises in Thailand

 Moonlight & Pad Thai

-Gliding on the Chao Phraya River, with city lights flickering like sequins on water, was nothing short of magical.
+Gliding on the Chao Phraya River, with city lights flickering like sequins on water, felt nothing short of magical.
 The music, the soft wind, and the aroma of spicy stir-fries felt like a scene out of a film.

-And I could not agree more.
+And Anjali could not agree more.

 Roars, Giggles & Unexpected Lessons at Safari World

 Not the animals.
-The freedom!
+The freedom.

 The Grand Finale